Redeeming Miles with Singapore Airlines KrisFlyer - A Complete Guide

 Singapore Airlines also partners with some airlines outside of Star Alliance, namely Alaska Airlines, Virgin Australia, Virgin Atlantic, Vistara, and Juneyao Airlines.
 Each airline has its own separate chart but as you wouldn’t book these with KrisFlyer miles, they are not relevant to this article.

 Keep an eye out for discounts of up to 50%

 Occasionally, Singapore Airlines will offer discounts on the prices published in the chart, mainly through promotions such as Spontaneous Escapes which are limited in terms of time and destination.
 Discounts of upwards of 50% can be had to some destinations.

-Singapore Airlines only charges airport taxes on their own operated flights, which means that you should expect to pay roughly $50-$200 for a round trip.
+Singapore Airlines only charges airport taxes on its own operated flights, which means that you should expect to pay roughly $50-$200 for a round-trip.
 For Star Alliance operated flights, carrier-imposed surcharges (also known as fuel surcharges) are imposed.
 These vary by airline and destination but they are typically around $300-$500 on top of the airport taxes.
 In certain instances, you can expect to pay upwards of $1,000 on Lufthansa Group flights departing from the United States.

 Booking Singapore Airlines KrisFlyer awards

 Hold award tickets while waiting for transfer of points

 Mileage transfers from Amex Membership Rewards, Chase Ultimate Rewards, and Citibank ThankYou Rewards to Singapore Airlines KrisFlyer occur instantaneously, though in some cases it may take upwards of 48 hours.
 KrisFlyer does allow you to place a hold on an award ticket for up to 72 hours at a fee of $25 per person.

 Star Alliance search is slow, use another search engine